GMatrixGames/JsonAsAsset/README.md

 <a name="setup-jaa"></a>
 #### 2.1 Setting Up JAA Settings
-> JsonAsAsset needs settings to be modified accordingly to properly handle assets.
-For example, the plugin has to seperate your export folder directory from the actual path to the game.

 If you haven't already, install FModel and setup it up correctly.
 <img align="left" width="150" height="150" src="./JsonAsAsset/Resources/FModelLogo.png?raw=true">
 The JSON format/file has to be from a program that fits the format of FModel's JSON export files: